Okimoka/Okimoka.github.io/_posts/2025-02-08-welcome-to-jekyll.markdown

 ## Conditional normalizing flows

 Just as with the Monte Carlo algorithm, most of the groundwork has already been laid out for us, and we mostly have to perform adjustments to the existing basis.
-Conditional normalizing flows (which are a special case of regular normalizing flows) are designed for the sole purpose of modeling some conditional distribution $p(x|y)$, so they are a perfect fit for our scenario!
+Conditional normalizing flows (which are a special case of regular normalizing flows) are designed for the sole purpose of modeling some conditional distribution $p(x\mid y)$, so they are a perfect fit for our scenario!

 Again, I would like to introduce the algorithm with the help of an illustration.
 This is a regular normalizing flow, but it can be easily adapted
 (bold letters represent random variable vectors).